 It’s also good to know that, unlike the U.S., most foreign countries have some form of national sales tax.
 They are commonly referred to as Value-Added Taxes (VAT) or national consumption taxes.

-You may find more information and news & alert updates about international taxation at the Deloitte International Tax Source (DITS) which is an online database featuring tax rates and information for 65 jurisdictions worldwide.
+You may find more information, news, and alerts about international taxation at the Deloitte International Tax Source (DITS).
+DITS is an online database featuring tax rates and information for 65 jurisdictions worldwide.

 Sales and Marketing